 Squatters, Academics and Law Reporters

 Anyone practising as a self-employed barrister must take out insurance with Bar Mutual as soon as their pupillage finishes, regardless of whether they have secured a tenancy.
-Complete and return the Application for Membership and Insurance Form.
+Please complete and return the Application for Membership and Insurance Form.

-Special arrangements are made for academics and door tenants.
-Please Contact Us in each case.
-As a general guide, all barristers who supply Legal Services to the public as self-employed barristers with a Practising Certificate must be insured by Bar Mutual.
+There are no special arrangements for academics and door tenants.
+As a general guide, all barristers who hold themselves out as being able to supply Legal Services to the public as self-employed barristers with a Practising Certificate must be insured by Bar Mutual.

 Law Reporters have been exempted by the Bar Standards Board from the requirement to insure with Bar Mutual.